-Notes for Laws 2023
+Notes for Laws 2024

-- When 2023 laws change the amount of an existing appropriation, a secondary legal cite must be entered. - Do not submit AMA transactions for new capital appropriations until you have received instructions from your EBO.
-Specific setup instructions for the 2023 capital investment bill will be provided. - Contact your EBO with questions.
+- When 2024 laws change the amount of an existing appropriation, a secondary legal cite must be entered. - Contact your EBO with questions.

 When should I use AMA?

 AMA is the system that agencies use to create new appropriations, establish appropriations in a particular budget period, or modify an existing appropriation.
 The table below lists the transactions agencies can perform using AMA along with other common accounting transactions that must be performed in SWIFT or require submission of a paper form.